isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance.md

 ### <a name="which-licenses-provide-the-rights-for-a-user-to-benefit-from-the-service"></a>Quais licenças fornecem os direitos para um usuário se beneficiar do serviço?

-Office 365 E5/a5, Microsoft 365 E5/a5, conformidade com o Microsoft 365 E5/a5 e o gerenciamento de risco do Microsoft 365 E5/a5 Insider fornecem os direitos para um usuário se beneficiar do PAM.
+Office 365 E5/a5, Microsoft 365 E5/a5, Microsoft 365 E5/a5 conformidade e proteção e governança de informações do Microsoft 365 E5/a5 fornecem os direitos para um usuário se beneficiar do PAM.

 ### <a name="how-is-the-service-provisioneddeployed"></a>Como o serviço é provisionado/implantado?